sancht/flutter-assignment-country/README.md

 1. Flutter 2.5.3 (stable) and Dart 2.10
 2. Proper error handling in API calls
 3. Demonstration of modular programming is a plus

+## Instructions
+1. Clone the repository.
+2. Once completed, either:
+2a.
+Provide the link to your public repository, or
+2b.
+Send the compressed folder to us.